 First, let’s start to learn about visitor activity around your website widget.

 How to check pop-up statistics on your event messages

 Analyze subscription and engagement rates, compare figures to choose the most creative message interaction lines, and the most effective event to trigger it.

 Let’s check out what indicators you have and how they can be helpful.

 Navigate to the Website Messages tab.
-Click on the event you want to analyze.
+Click on the event (pop-up) you want to analyze.

 Impressions — shows how many times the widget was seen.

 Engagements — shows how many times visitors interacted with the widget, i.e. expanded it and read the message.

 Subscribers — the number of visitors, that subscribed to your Facebook chatbot using this widget.